foureyes/backup-csci-ua.0480-fall2019-003/slides/db/design.markdown

 The database design process may look something like:
 {:.fragment}

-1. {:.fragment} requirements analysis
-	* {:.fragment} work with _domain experts_, explore existing data etc. ... to:
+1. {:.fragment} requirements analysis - specify the problem, work with _domain experts_, explore existing data, etc. ... to:
 	* {:.fragment} determine what data needs to be stored
 	* {:.fragment} how the data is related to each other?
 2. {:.fragment} conceptual design
 	* {:.fragment} use requirements to formally describe the data, relationships and constraints
-	* {:.fragment} says nothing about _actual_ implementation (not platform specific, no details on physical storage, etc.)
+	* {:.fragment} says nothing about _actual_ implementation (no details on  platform, physical storage, etc.)
 3. {:.fragment} translate conceptual design to actual _objects_ in specific DBMS / db platform

 </section>